bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 If you want to get started making API requests right away, check out the [Quick Start](/api-docs/getting-started/basics/making-requests) on making requests.

 ## Available APIs
-BigCommerce has several different APIs that let you manage store data, authenticate customers, make client-side queries for product information, and more.
+BigCommerce has several APIs that let you manage store data, authenticate customers, make client-side queries for product information, and more.

 ### REST APIs (V2 & V3)
 BigCommerce's REST APIs (for example, the [Catalog API](/api-reference/catalog/catalog-api)) allow you to manage store data and take actions that mimic store administrator activity.
 Some example uses of the REST APIs are: